When dealing with dog-to-dog aggression, it is important to listen to our dog.

 For dog aggression issues, it is best to take a dog’s age, health, temperament, and preferences into account, while coming up with appropriate solutions.

 Dogs are very sensitive to what their human is feeling.
 My dog picks up on my emotions and reflects them, except with much more intensity.
 Sometimes, I am not even conscious of feeling nervous or stressed, but my dog notices it and starts to act up.
 Once I consciously calm myself down, his behavior also improves.

 A common mistake when meeting other dogs is to tense up, and get fearful of what our dog may do.
 If we are afraid, our dog will pick up on that fearful energy, and that will likely trigger an aggressive reaction.

 Be careful not to put undue or continuous tension on the leash.
 Also, do not pull the dog straight back, as that will likely cause a lunge forward response.
 To remove my dog, I pull him to the side and quickly walk him past the other dog.

 Ignore, Ignore, Ignore – Teach our dog avoidance.

 Be careful not to crowd our dog while walking.
-If he feels trapped between us and another dog, he may think he has no choice but to react aggressively.
+If he feels trapped between us and the other dog, he may think he has no choice but to react aggressively.
 Do not stand still while trying to tug our dog away.
 Move away, and he will come along with us.
 At the same time, we are creating space so that he will not feel trapped.

 Do not allow this bad behavior, do not let our dog practice it, do not even let him think about it.
 Just move him along, and ignore.
-If the other dog is somehow blocking us (e.g. if the owner is unable to control it), then walk away in a different direction.
+If the other dog is somehow blocking us (e.g. if the owner is unable to control his dog), then walk away in a different direction.
 Do not stare the other dog down and do not confront him, either through posture or by physically engaging him.